Obesity In Cats

 How do I get my cat to lose weight?

 We recommend cat diets high in protein and low in carbohydrates, like canned foods, as they are closest to the natural diet of the cat.
-We can help you transition from a dry to canned diet.
+We can help you transition from a dry to a canned diet.
 Although, much less ideal, dry diets can be used AS LONG AS calories are restricted.
 Portion control is critical.
 Often, owners will use various receptacles as a food scoop with the idea that it represents a ‘cup’ of kibble.
 It is very easy to underestimate the number of calories that are being fed this way.
 Also, manufacturer feeding guidelines are just that—guidelines.
 If your cat is gaining weight on the recommended portion, then there are excess calories being consumed.
 Treats can also pose a problem in weight control because of their high caloric content.
 Feeding just 10 treats a day could contribute about 10% of your cat's daily calorie requirements.
 We will help determine your cat’s goal weight and the appropriate number of calories and portions of food to feed daily to achieve weight loss.
 Finally, don't kill them with kindness.
 We all love our cats.
 Even though it pleases us (and them) to give them more food and treats these calories add up.
 If your cat begs for food, we can discuss ways to help eliminate this behavior.

 NOTE: DO NOT STARVE YOUR CAT.
-Severe calorie restriction increases the likelihood for hepatic lipidosis to develop.
-Also called fatty liver disease, this is a serious, sometimes fatal liver disease of cats.
+Severe calorie restriction increases the likelihood of hepatic lipidosis developing.
+Also called fatty liver disease, this is a serious, sometimes fatal liver disease in cats.